argonne-lcf/ai-testbed-userdocs/docs/cerebras/Steps-to-run-a-model-or-program.md

 csrun_wse python run.py --mode train --cs_ip 192.168.220.50 --max_steps 100000
 ```

-You should see a training rate of about 1800 steps per second, and output that finishes with something similar to this:
+You should see a training rate of about 1800 steps per second, and output that finishes with something similar to this

 <table>
 <tbody>